dzackgarza/qual-wiki/10_Algebra/600_Qual_Questions_UGA/200_Extra.md

 # Extra Problems

-> Many many fundamental problems here: <https://math.ucr.edu/~mpierce/teaching/qual-algebra/fun/groups/>
+> Tons of extra fundamental problems here: <https://math.ucr.edu/~mpierce/teaching/qual-algebra/fun/groups/>

+> (DZG): these are just random extra problems that I found and dropped in.
+There is likely a ton of overlap/redundancy!

 ## Linear Algebra